Defensive frailties hinder Japan's Brazil ambitions

 Yoichiro Kakitani has emerged as a talented forward more than capable of creating as well as taking chances, and he scored in Brussels.

-He should get playing time in Brazil along with another newcomer, Yuya Osako, and the returning Yoshito Okubo although the experienced Shinji Okazaki is likely to claim the starting striker spot.
+He should get game time in Brazil along with another newcomer, Yuya Osako, although the experienced Shinji Okazaki is likely to claim the starting striker spot.

-Central defender Maya Yoshida has struggled for appearances with English club Southampton this year but had one of his more impressive outings against Belgium alongside Masato Morishige in the heart of the defence.

 They were ably supported by 23-year-old Hotaru Yamaguchi, who took on the role of midfield protector, but whether his display was good enough to convince Zaccheroni to drop his trusted lieutenant Yasuhito Endo for Brazil is another matter.

-Likewise, Yasuyuki Konno has been Zaccheroni's favoured defender even though the Gamba Osaka man has struggled to repay the Italian's faith with shaky displays for club and country.
+Likewise, Yasuyuki Konno has been Zaccheroni's favored defender even though the Gamba Osaka man has struggled to repay the Italian's faith with shaky displays for club and country.

 Japan, with their attacking style at the forefront, are sure to be more entertaining than in their previous World Cup appearances, but may lack the defensive capabilities to be as successful in Brazil.